 Wintertime ⛄ is probably my favorite season, after autumn.
-The winter is lovely, the trees are all flocked and the air is so fresh.
-You can make snowballs and fire up the crock pot with soup.
+Winter is lovely, the trees are all flocked and the air is so fresh.
+You can make snowballs and fire up the crockpot with soup.

 I SO love winter, and for me as a writer, it brings with it incredible writing opportunities!
 I can’t wait for it to snow sometimes, and obsessively check my weather app daily or twice a day.
 When the snow begins to fall, I stay in my pjs and crawl into my favorite recliner, with a big fuzzy blue throw and a hot pack.
 The fireplace, even though it’s gas, still adds the perfect ambiance. 🤗